City-of-Helsinki/events-helsinki-monorepo/apps/events-helsinki/README.md

 ### `yarn generate:graphql`

 Uses the codegen tool to generate Graphql Schema file out from the graphql files inside the app.
-Note that the [graphql.tsx](../../packages/components/src/types/generated/graphql.tsx) inside the packages/components -directory contains the common types and hooks, so it would most likely make sense to copy the generated result and override the graphql file in the common components-package.
+Note that the [graphql.tsx](../../packages/components/src/types/generated/graphql.tsx) inside the packages/components -directory contains the common types and hooks, so you should always copy the generated result and override the graphql file in the common components-package.

 ## Headless CMS React Component (HCRC) -library implementation